biocatchltd/yellowbox/README.md

 def test_black_box():
     with docker_client() as docker_client, RedisService.run(docker_client) as redis:
         redis_port = redis.client_port()  # this the host port the redis
         ...  # run your black box test here
     # yellowbox will automatically close the service when exiting the scope

 def test_black_box_with_initial_data():
     # you can use the service's built-in utility functions to
     # easily interoperate the service
     with docker_client() as docker_client,
         RedisService.run(docker_client) as redis,
-          redis.client() as client:
+        redis.Client() as client:
     client.set("foo", "bar")
     ...
 ```
 ## Supported Extras
 The currently supported built-in services are: